Axelqv/ANN-Homeproblems/README.md

-Home works for the course FFR 135 Artificial neural networks
+Homeworks for the course FFR 135 Artificial neural networks